cosmos/sdk-tutorials/academy/2-main-concepts/bridges.md

 <HighlightBox type="info">

 **Slashing** is done to penalize validators.
-When a validator loses a percentage of a its staked tokens, the tokens were slashed as a penalty.
+When a validator loses a percentage of its staked tokens, the tokens were slashed as a penalty.
 Thus, penalties for validators can include (but are not limited to):

 * Burning some of the validator's stake.
 * Removing their permission to engage in voting for a determined time period.